sosandstrom/open-server/mvc-boiler/README.md

             to.setType(from.getType());
             return to;
         }

+        @Autowired
+        public void setCategoryService(CategoryService categoryService) {
+            this.service = categoryService;
         }
+    }

-where the ContactService is injected using @Autowired.
+where the CategoryService is injected using @Autowired.

 CrudService
 -----------